pulibrary/approvals/README.md

 ## How to run the test suite

+`bundle exec rake spec` will run the tests.

 ### Percy (Visual Regressions)

 [![This project is using Percy.io for visual regression testing.](https://percy.io/static/images/percy-badge.svg)](https://percy.io/Princeton-University-Library/approvals)